JETSCAPE/JETSCAPE/sims_scripts/README.md

    cmake -Dmusic=on -DiS3D=on -Dsmash=on -Dfreestream=on ../
 ```

-   Remember to swithc on all those compilation flags to use external modules.
+   Remember to switch on all those compilation flags to use external modules.

 ```bash
    make -j